 An MU-RTS Trigger frame that has the TXOP Sharing Mode subfield set to a nonzero value is called an MU-RTS TXOP Sharing (TXS) Trigger frame for the remainder of this subclause and throughout Clause 35 (Extremely high throughput (EHT) MAC specification).
 An Allocation Duration subfield in the MU-RTS TXS Trigger frame indicates the time duration allocated to the non-AP STA within the TXOP obtained by the AP.

-The UL HE-MCS, UL FEC Coding Type, UL DCM, SS Allocation/RA-RU Information and UL Target Receive Power fields(#24417) in the User Info field are reserved.
+The UL HE-MCS, UL FEC Coding Type, UL DCM, SS Allocation/RA-RU Information and UL Target Receive Power fields(#24417) in the HE variant User Info field are reserved.

+The UL EHT-MCS, UL FEC Coding Type, SS Allocation/RA-RU Information and UL Target Receive Power fields(#24417) in the EHT variant User Info field are reserved.

-The RU Allocation subfield in the User Info field addressed to the STA indicates whether the CTS frame is transmitted on the primary 20 MHz channel, primary 40 MHz channel, primary 80 MHz channel, 160 MHz channel, or 80+80 MHz channel.
+The RU Allocation subfield in the User Info field addressed to the STA indicates whether the CTS frame is transmitted on the primary 20 MHz channel, primary 40 MHz channel, primary 80 MHz channel, primary 160 MHz channel, 80+80 MHz channel (HE only) or 320 MHz channel.

 B0 of the RU Allocation subfield is set to 0 to indicate primary 20 MHz channel, primary 40 MHz channel and primary 80 MHz channel.
-For 160 MHz and 80+80 MHz indication, B0 of the RU Allocation subfield is set to 1.
-A non-AP STA ignores B0 for 160 MHz and 80+80 MHz indication.
+For primary 160 MHz, 80+80 MHz and 320 MHz indication, B0 of the RU Allocation subfield is set to 1.
+A non-AP HE STA ignores B0 for primary 160 MHz and 80+80 MHz (HE only) indication.
+A non-AP EHT STA checks B0 for primary 160 MHz and 320 MHz indication if the non-AP EHT STA is addressed by an EHT variant User Info field.
+In an EHT variant User Info field, the PS160 subfield is set to 1 to indicate 320 MHz channel and set to 0 to indicate primary 20 MHz channel, primary 40 MHz channel, primary 80 MHz channel and primary 160 MHz channel.

 B7–B1 of the RU Allocation subfield is set to indicate the primary 20 MHz channel as follows: